Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/amazon-bedrock.md

 ## Step 2: Configure the Bedrock Access Gateway

 Now that we have access to at least one Bedrock base model, we need to configure the Bedrock Access Gateway, or BAG.
-You can think of the BAG as kind of proxy or middleware developed by AWS that wraps around AWS native endpoints/SDK for Bedrock and, in turn, exposes endpoints that are compatible with OpenAI's schema, which is what Open-WebUI requires.
+You can think of the BAG as kind of proxy or middleware developed by AWS that wraps around AWS native endpoints/SDK for Bedrock and, in turn, exposes endpoints that are compatible with OpenAI's schema, which is what sage-open-webui requires.

 For reference, here is a simple mapping between the endpoints: